kushrike/XMeme/README.md

 </details>

-I have tried my best to keep the Code modularised and oriented.
+I have tried my best to keep the Code modularised and oriented. <br>

-The backend has been build keeping in mind the MVC pattern.
+The backend has been build keeping in mind the MVC pattern. <br>
-The API information and documentation can be found at https://swagger.xmeme.kushrike.me/swagger-ui/
+The API information and documentation can be found at https://swagger.xmeme.kushrike.me/swagger-ui/ <br>

 #### Usage (For non-Ubuntu based systems)
 ##### Dependencies :